 Following much thoughtful discussion and input from many sources, several decisions were reached that will serve our state well in terms of preserving this important building, sharing our state’s history and ensuring that the Capitol is welcoming to all Minnesotans.

-The six Civil War paintings in the Governor's Reception Room and Anteroom will be retained in place.
-They are currently undergoing conservation off-site and will return in early 2017.
-The art was part of architect Cass Gilbert’s original design and according to the National Register of Historic Places is considered a “character-defining” feature.
+The six Civil War paintings in the Governor's Reception Room and Anteroom, which were commissioned as part of the Capitol’s construction in 1905, have been returned following a significant conservation effort.
+The art was part of architect Cass Gilbert’s original design and according to the National Register is considered a “character-defining” feature.

 - “The Battle of Nashville” by Howard Pyle